mangeshk1239/eCommerce-app-TypeScript-MERN/README.md

 ## Overview

 The eCommerce app is a convenient and user-friendly platform that allows users to easily shop for a wide range of products from the comfort of their own homes.
 With a sleek and intuitive interface, navigating through the app is a breeze.
 Whether you are searching for the latest fashion trends, electronic gadgets, or household essentials, the app has got you covered.
 With its secure payment options and reliable shipping services, you can shop with confidence knowing that your personal information is protected and your orders will arrive in a timely manner.
 The app also provides personalized recommendations based on your browsing history, ensuring that you discover new and exciting items tailored to your preferences.
-With this eCommerce app, shopping has never been more enjoyable and hassle-free.
+This app is a replica app of eCommerce platforms.

 ## Features